MobilityData/gbfs-validator/gbfs-validator/nonSchemaValidation/README.md

 # num_vehicles_available_incorrect

-If `num_vehicles_available_incorrect` on a station is not equal to the sum of `vehicle_types_available.count` for each vehicle type, the validator will return an error.
+If `num_vehicles_available` on a station is not equal to the sum of `vehicle_types_available.count` for each vehicle type, the validator will return an error.

 # num_docks_available_incorrect

-If `num_docks_available_incorrect` on a station is not equal to the sum of `vehicle_docks_available.count` for each vehicle type, the validator will return an error.
+If `num_docks_available` on a station is not equal to the sum of `vehicle_docks_available.count` for each vehicle type, the validator will return an error.

 # num_docks_available_high